(Updated April 19, 2023.)

 Garza-Tucker is based in Austin, which reflects YTA’s growing presence throughout Texas, and she will be making regular visits to Montgomery County.

-She already has attended YTA’s Classics At The Glade Celebration and the annual lasagna dinner for volunteers, allowing her to get to know many of the people who work with and support the organization.
+She has attended YTA’s Classics At The Glade Celebration, the annual lasagna dinner for volunteers, the 2023 Bach, Beethoven & Barbecue gala, and this year’s Finalists’ Concert and Awards, allowing her to get to know many of the people who work with and support the organization.

 “Everyone I’ve met has been incredibly nice and excited to have me on board, which feels really good.”